Voting Rights Act of 1965: Amendments

 Several of the amendments responded to judicial rulings with which Congress disagreed.
 In 1982, Congress amended the Act to overturn the Supreme Court case Mobile v.
 Bolden (1980), which held that the general prohibition of voting discrimination prescribed in Section 2 prohibited only purposeful discrimination.
 Congress responded by expanding Section 2 to explicitly ban any voting practice that had a discriminatory effect, regardless of whether the practice was enacted or operated for a discriminatory purpose.
 The creation of this "results test" shifted the majority of vote dilution litigation brought under the Act from preclearance lawsuits to Section 2 lawsuits.

 In 2006, Congress amended the Act to overturn two Supreme Court cases: Reno v.
 Bossier Parish School Board (2000), which interpreted the Section 5 preclearance requirement to prohibit only voting changes that were enacted or maintained for a "retrogressive" discriminatory purpose instead of any discriminatory purpose, and Georgia v.
 Ashcroft (2003), which established a broader test for determining whether a redistricting plan had an impermissible effect under Section 5 than assessing only whether a minority group could elect its preferred candidates.
 Since the Supreme Court struck down the coverage formula as unconstitutional in Shelby County v.
-Holder (2013), several bills have been introduced in Congress to create a new coverage formula and amend various other provisions; none of these bills have passed.
+Holder (2013), several bills have been introduced in Congress to create a new coverage formula and amend various other provisions; none of these bills has passed.

+Legislative Breakdown

+The United States Senate put S. 1564 to a floor vote on May 26, 1965.
+The Republican Party voted 30 in favor and 2 opposed.
+The Democratic Party voted 47 in favor and 17 opposed, with 4 not voting.